-This Configuration Management (CM) Standard Operating Procedure (SOP) is a tool used to establish the overall approach for the CM of the Office of the Chief Financial Officer's Financial Management Services (FMS).
+This Configuration Management (CM) Standard Operating Procedure (SOP) is a tool used to establish the overall approach for CM of the Office of the Chief Financial Officer's Financial Management Services (FMS).
 The scope of this SOP extends to Configuration Items (CI) developed or implemented for a system's life cycle within FMS.
-This will be a dynamic document and will be updated as work proceeds and the necessity arise.
+This will be a dynamic document and will be updated as necessary.